Sunday, April 4, 2010

 When God commanded Aaron, He was very clear: “When you enter the Communion Tent, neither you nor your descendants may drink wine or any other intoxicant” (Lev.
 10:9).

 It’s not an intuitive command.
-Why, one might wonder, are the priests forbidden from drinking wine before they serve in the Temple?
+Why are the priests forbidden from drinking wine when serving in the Temple?
 Isn’t it, after all, a symbol of joy?

 Wine, on the other hand, does the opposite.
 It dulls the senses and clouds the mind.
-It is used to console mourners or to numb the sting of sorrow.
+It is used to console mourners and numb the sting of sorrow.

 The Temple calls for mindfulness, for a focused spirit, for the full awakening of the soul.
 Wine, in contrast, clouds those very things.
 Like the young doctor and baker, they serve very different functions.
 One demands precision, the other offers release.